profsmith89/ctps/_sources/chap01.md

 How does Python allow you to refer to the attributes of an object?
 Using the dot syntax we used in `my_open_book.readline()`.
 We saw earlier that `readline` by itself was not a name for a Python object because we received a `NameError` when we tried executing `readline()`.
 But by typing `my_open_book.readline()`, we successfully read a line from our text file.
 The function `readline` is an attribute of all open-file objects, and given one, we can read a line from it.

 The open-file object provides a context for the name that comes after the dot.
 The computer science term for the name to the left of a dot is *namespace*.
-This idea of namespaces is something we all use everyday.
+This idea of namespaces is something we all use every day.
 For example, when I use the name Christina at the office, I mean my administrative assistant.
 When I think of Christina at home, I mean by wife.
 My office and my home are two different namespaces, and I replace one with the other as I move from home to work and back again.

 As another example, when I think of Jim while at work, I'm thinking of Jim Waldo, my long-time co-instructor.
 If someone mentions Jim to me at home, I'll look confused.
 There's no one named Jim in my immediate family.
 This is what happened with the name `readline`.
 This name is known only within the namespace of an open-file object.